 The period following the death of a loved one is often emotionally tumultuous and stressful.
 Between funeral arrangements and personal issues, it is easy to become overwhelmed.
 One of the most important matters to address after a loved one passes away is the management of their property and financial affairs.
 In some situations, a family will need to go through the probate process after a loved one’s death.
 While the probate process may be time-consuming and arduous, it is possible to mitigate stress with a full understanding of what to expect and how to seek help during this difficult time.

 One of the central focuses of our work at Baxter Legal Services is estate planning and probate.
-We work alongside our clients to simplify and streamline the probate process, ensuring that all common pitfalls and legal missteps are avoided.
+We work alongside our clients to simplify and streamline the probate process, ensuring that common pitfalls and legal missteps are avoided.
 To learn more about how our experienced estate planning attorneys can help you, consider contacting our legal team today at (425) 686-0574 to schedule an appointment

 What Is Probate?